cicsdev/cics-java-liberty-ejb/README.md

 A CWWKT0016I: Web application available (default_host): http://mvs.hursley.ibm.com/stock/
 ```

-If not using a method which uses server.xml deployment, you'll need to define a SAF EJBROLE for the Administrator role.
+If you use CICS bundle deployment, you will also need to define a RACF profile for users to access the stock REST API.

 ```
 RDEFINE EJBROLE BBGZDFLT.com.ibm.cicsdev.ejb.Administrator UACC(NONE)